Your Game Idea Is Worthless… Until You Do This

 Or a man of action.

-Or a [insert your favourite noun here] of action.
+Or a [insert your preferred pronoun here] of action.

 So, write that idea down on paper and create your first simple prototype.